 This curriculum was created according to Her Royal Highness Princess Sirinthorn's wish to establish the academic collaborations between Chulachomkloa Royal Military Academy and Chulalongkorn University.
 The Memorandum of Understanding between two institutes was signed on September 23th, 2013 with 5-year duration.
 The faculty of engineering has initiate the academic collaborations by co-developing Master Program in Defense Engineering and Technology which is the result of merging engineerings and military defense technologies.
-Now, the program is open in 7 majors; Civil Engineer ing and Explosives, Electrical Engineering for Defense, Mechanical Engineering for Defense, Metallurgy Engineering for Defense, Computer Engineering for Defense, Environment Engineering for Defense, and Nuclear Engineering for Defense.
+Now, the program is open in 8 majors; Civil Engineering and Explosives, Electrical Engineering for Defense, Mechanical Engineering for Defense, Materials Engineering and technology for Defense, Computer Engineering for Defense, Environment Engineering for Defense, Nuclear Engineering for Defense, and Integrated Knowledge for National Defense Engineering